Major depression with psychotic features is a mental disorder in which a person has depression along with loss of touch with reality (psychosis).

 Electroconvulsive therapy can help treat depression with psychotic symptoms.
 However, medicine is usually tried first.

 This is a serious condition.
-You will need immediate treatment and close monitoring by a health care provider.
+You will need immediate treatment and close monitoring by a provider.

 You may need to take medicine for a long time to prevent the depression from coming back.
 Depression symptoms are more likely to return than psychotic symptoms.